named-data/ndn-cxx/docs/manpages/ndn-client.conf.rst

   Simultaneous access from multiple machines may cause errors.

   ..note::
-    This value can be overriden using `NDN_CLIENT_PIB` environment variable.
+    This value can be overridden using `NDN_CLIENT_PIB` environment variable.

 tpm
   Trusted Platform Module (TPM) where the private keys are stored.
 The format for this setting